Luciano Vietto: Sevilla (loan)

 On 30 July 2016, Atlético Madrid and Sevilla reached an agreement for the loan of Vietto with an option to buy.

 Valencia (loan)

-On 4 January 2018, Vietto signed a loan deal with Valencia for the remainder of the season with an option to buy in the summer.
+On 4 January 2018, He signed a loan deal with Valencia for the remainder of the season with an option to buy in the summer.
 Vietto made his debut against Girona coming on as a sub.
 In a Copa Del Rey fixture against Las Palmas, Vietto scored his first ever hat-trick in Spain.

 Fulham (loan)

 On 9 August 2018, Vietto joined English Premier League club Fulham on a season-long loan.
-He scored first goal and only for the club against Brighton in 4–2 win at Craven Cottage.
+He scored his first and only goal for the club against Brighton in 4–2 win at Craven Cottage.

 Sporting CP

 On 14 May 2019, Portuguese club Sporting CP announced they have reached a deal with Atlético Madrid for Vietto worth approximately €7.5 million, effective on 1 July 2019.

-On 23 September 2019, Vietto scored his first goal for Sporting, the opener of an eventual 1-2 defeat against Famalicão.
+On 23 September 2019, Vietto scored his first goal for Sporting, the opener of an eventual 2–1 defeat against Famalicão.